dart-lang/site-www/src/content/language/isolates.md

  - The limit is not hardcoded to a particular number, it is calculated based on the Dart VM heap size available to the Dart application, can be considered to be between 8 and 32 depending on the platform.
  - This limit doesn't affect asynchronous communction between isolates via messages - you can have hundreds of isolates running and making progress.
 The isolates are scheduled on the CPU in round-robin fashion and yield to each other often.
- - Attempts to do *synchronous* communication between isolates over the limit though may result in a deadlock unless special care is taken (the C code that does synchronous communication would need to leave the current isolate before it blocks and re-enter it before returning to dart, see [Dart_EnterIsolate]: {{site.repo.dart.sdk}}/blob/c9a8bbd8d6024e419b5e5f26b5131285eb19cc93/runtime/include/dart_api.h#L1254, [Dart_ExitIsolate]: {{site.repo.dart.sdk}}/blob/c9a8bbd8d6024e419b5e5f26b5131285eb19cc93/runtime/include/dart_api.h#L1455
+ - Attempts to do *synchronous* communication between isolates over the limit though may result in a deadlock unless special care is taken (the C code that does synchronous communication would need to leave the current isolate before it blocks and re-enter it before returning to dart, see [`Dart_EnterIsolate`]({{site.repo.dart.sdk}}/blob/c9a8bbd8d6024e419b5e5f26b5131285eb19cc93/runtime/include/dart_api.h#L1254) and [`Dart_ExitIsolate`]({{site.repo.dart.sdk}}/blob/c9a8bbd8d6024e419b5e5f26b5131285eb19cc93/runtime/include/dart_api.h#L1455).

 [Flutter]: {{site.flutter-docs}}/perf/isolates